QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 The sound of rain as it appears in a false-colour spectrogram can vary a lot, obviously depending on the volume of rain but also depending on local characteristics, such as leaf size, leaf litter and even the acoustic response of the recording box to the percussive effects of rain drops

+---

-## Anthropophony
+## Slide 10: Anthropophony
+(Anthropophony refers to sounds caused by humans, everything from speech and music, to machine noise emanating from planes, trains, bikes and automobiles.
+Machine noise is sometimes called technophony.)

 {% include figure.html src="Slides/Slide13.png" caption="Slide 10." %}

-{% include audio.html soundCloudTrack="257727453" soundCloudToken="s-rBYfs" caption="This recording has a Koala call in it." %}

 These images show two sources of anthropophony/technophony due to planes and a helicopter.
 Plane noise is typically in the low frequency band and has a pyramid shape in the spectrogram.
 The pyramid shape is due to the fact that low frequency sounds travel further than high frequency sounds.
 As a plane approaches the microphone, the low frequency sounds are heard first and the high frequency sounds are heard only when the plane is closer.
 The reverse happens as the plane flies away.
 The speed and distance of the plane can be determined from the shape of the pyramid.
 Note the dual components of helicopter noise, a low frequency component due to the engine and a high frequency component due to the whipping of the rotors.

+Anthropophony is a frequent problem for ecologists wanting to record only animal calls.
+The above recordings also contained the sounds of a koala, stone curlew and kiwi.
+Here is recording of a koala bellow.

+{% include audio.html soundCloudTrack="257727453" soundCloudToken="s-rBYfs" caption="This recording has a Koala call in it." %}

 ## Adelbert Ranges, Papua New Guinea